Engagements are evidence, not marketing.

 Each case is a worked example of Find.
 Press.
 Prove.
-Engagements are described by dynamic and outcome, not by client name.
+Most engagements are described by dynamic and outcome, not by client name.
+Where the record is public, we name the client.
 Disclosable detail only.

 An asset trading at a structural discount to comparable producers.
 Find identified a perception gap pricing into the multiple — analyst notes mis-stating the project, an MD&A diverging from the consensus model.
 Press rewrote the investor narrative architecture and prepared the executive team for a defensible capital markets day.